-Welcome to the Bankruptcy department at the Law Offices of Greg Prosmushkin, P.C.
-Our goal is to meet and exceed every client expectation, and that starts with our consultation.
-In our experience, we have found that bankruptcy clients in New Jersey have some common concerns when it comes to bankruptcy.
+Welcome to the Bankruptcy department at The Law Offices of Greg Prosmushkin, P.C.
+Our goal is to meet and exceed every client expectation, starting with our intial consultation.
+We have found that bankruptcy clients in New Jersey have some common concerns when it comes to bankruptcy.
 Let us walk you through a typical bankruptcy consultation.

-The first question bankruptcy clients ask is “so, how does bankruptcy work?”
-Bankruptcy helps individuals eliminate certain debts, rebuild their credit, and start anew.
+Typically, the first question bankruptcy clients ask is “so, how does bankruptcy work?”
+Bankruptcy helps individuals eliminate debts, rebuild their credit, and start anew.
 In the United States, our constitution has empowered Congress to enact “uniform Laws on the subject of Bankruptcies throughout the United States.”
 (Art.
 I, Sec.
 8 U.S. Constitution – http://www.archives.gov/exhibits/charters/constitution_transcript.html).
-Congress has responded by enacting various laws regarding bankruptcy, from the Nelson Act in 1898 to the most recent Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
+Congress has used this power tp enact various laws regarding bankruptcy, from the Nelson Act in 1898 to the most recent Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
 The bottom line of bankruptcy law in the United States is that citizens have a right to debt relief, but only if they are truthful about their income, their assets, and the extent of their debts.
-Moreover, citizens have a right to debt relief, but the rights of the creditors must also be considered.
+Moreover, the rights of the creditors must also be considered.